WG21-SG14/SG14/Docs/Proposals/Fixed_Point_Library_Proposal.md

 Any operators that might be applied to integer types can also be applied to `fixed_point` specializations.
 Input parameters and return value are all of the same type.
-(The possible exceptions to this are the right hand parameter of bit shift operators.)
+(A possible exception to this is the right hand parameter of bit shift operators.)

-Because of this decision, arithmetic operators carry a risk of overflowing.
+Because of this choice, arithmetic operators carry a risk of overflow.
 For instance,

-    make_fixed<4, 3>(15) * make_fixed<4, 3>(15)
+    fixed_point<uint8_t, -4>(15) * fixed_point<uint8_t, -4>(15)

-returns `make_fixed<4, 3>(1)` because the input type does not have the capacity to represent the value, 225.
+returns `fixed_point<uint8_t, -4>(1)` as the input type does not have the capacity to represent the value, 225.

-This presents a design choice between three alternative strategies:
+This represents the first of three alternative approaches to dealing with overflow:

 1. ignore the problem and leave it to the user to avoid overflow;
-2. promote the result to a larger type to ensure sufficient capacity exists to store all integer and fractional digits and
+2. promote the result to a larger type to ensure sufficient capacity or
-3. adjust the exponent upward to ensure that the top limit of the type is sufficient to preserve the most significant digits at the expense of the less significant digits.
+3. adjust the exponent of the result upward to ensure that the top limit of the type is sufficient to preserve the most significant digits at the expense of the less significant digits.

 For arithmetic operators, choice 1) is preferred because it most closely follows the behavior of integer types.
-Thus it should hide the fewest surprises from the most users.
-It does not produce a result of a larger type or different `EXPONENT` value.
-This makes it far easier to manage in code where functions are written to expect specific types.
+Thus it should cause the least surprise to the fewest users.
+This makes it far easier to reason about in code where functions are written with a particular type in mind.

-Choices 2) and 3) are still of great value.
+Choices 2) and 3) are more robust to overflow events.
 However, they represent different trade-offs and neither one is the best fit in all situations.
-For this reason, they are available via named functions.
+For these reasons, they are offered via named functions.

-### Type Promotion and Demotion Functions
+### Type Promotion

-Borrowing a term from the language feature which avoids integer overflow prior to certain operations, the `promote` function template takes a `fixed_point<>` value and returns the same value represented by a larger `fixed_point<>` specialization.
+Function template, `promote`, borrows a term from the language feature which avoids integer overflow prior to certain operations.
+It takes a `fixed_point<>` object and returns the same value represented by a larger `fixed_point<>` specialization.

 For example,